Forbes Burnham: Assassination of Walter Rodney

-Last years of Presidency
+Last years of presidency

 In the last years of Burnham's presidency, his quasi-socialist policies led to economic stagnation.
-Guyana was not able to export sufficient goods (especially Guyana's main exports, bauxite, rice and sugar) to earn the foreign exchange for vital imports, leading to a trade deficit and massive foreign debt.
+Guyana was not able to export sufficient goods, especially Guyana's main exports, bauxite, rice and sugar, to earn the foreign exchange for vital imports, leading to a trade deficit and massive foreign debt.
 Commodity shortages and a near-breakdown in public services occurred, and Burnham enforced austerity measures and looked for economic support from Soviet-leaning countries.
 Burnham's authoritarian policies continued to lead to mass emigration, contributing to a net decrease in the population of Guyana that continued throughout the 1980s.

-In Burnham's state-controlled economy, Afro-Guyanese held most jobs and the media was government-controlled.
-Jagan claimed that in addition, economic suppression was also in place, as people remained politically inactive in fear of losing their jobs.
-Burnham would remain president until his death in 1985.
+In Burnham's state-controlled economy, Afro-Guyanese held most jobs and the news media were controlled by the government.
+Jagan claimed that there was also economic suppression, as people remained politically inactive due to fear of losing their jobs.
+Burnham continued as president until his death in 1985.